Store Mapping

 val storedName = storedPerson.map(nameLens) // create this store to map it further

-// provide some input element in order to modify one property of that person
+// provide an input element in order to modify one property of that person

 input {